 Dragging the kids along to the corner bar was seldom seen as a good decision.

 But with the recent explosion of spacious, family-friendly breweries and taprooms, parents suddenly have an option.
-In fact, they have a lot of options: According to The Growler magazine, 30 breweries opened in Minnesota in 2017, a fifth of the state’s whopping 150!
+In fact, they have a lot of options: According to The Growler magazine, Minnesota’s brewery scene keeps growing to a whopping 150!

 Here’s a look at some of the best kid-friendly taprooms in the Twin Cities.

 But keep in mind, most taprooms these days are surprisingly kid-friendly — and sometimes dog-friendly, too — due to their informal, airy spaces and relatively low price points on food and drink.

 What: With one of the most spacious taprooms in the Twin Cities, BlackStack somehow also manages to be one of the most inviting.
 Its many couches and comfortable chairs and collection of board games makes it feel more like a living room than a brewery.